hbctraining/scRNA-seq/lessons/08_SC_clustering_quality_control.md

 <img src="../img/CD14_monocytes.png" width="800">
 </p>

-CD14+ monocytes appear to correspond to clusters 1, 3, 14, and 15.
+CD14+ monocytes appear to correspond to clusters 1, 3, and 14.
+We wouldn't include clusters 9 and 15 because they do not highly express both of these markers.

 **FCGR3A+ monocyte markers**